How Much Power Do You Really Need for Your Speakers?

 • Peak (or Max) Power: The highest wattage it can handle for short bursts

-For example, if a speaker is rated at 75 watts RMS and 200 watts peak, the speaker is not supposed to run at 200 watts all the time.
-It's intended for best performance at or near 75 watts of continuous power.
+For example, if a speaker is rated at 75 watts RMS and 200 watts peak the speaker is not supposed to run at 200 watts all the time.
+It's designed to best perform at or near 75 watts of continuous power.

 How Many Watts Do I Need for My Speakers?